yoisar/postal-service/README.md

 2. **Docker environment configuration**
-I downloaded docker-compos.yml file from : [https://raw.githubusercontent.com/bitnami/bitnami-docker-laravel/master/docker-compose.yml](https://raw.githubusercontent.com/bitnami/bitnami-docker-laravel/master/docker-compose.yml) and set up my environment and  exposing ports 8100 and 3310 for base and api access MarinaDB data respectively.
+I downloaded docker-compos.yml file from : [https://raw.githubusercontent.com/bitnami/bitnami-docker-laravel/master/docker-compose.yml](https://raw.githubusercontent.com/bitnami/bitnami-docker-laravel/master/docker-compose.yml) and set up my environment and  exposing ports **8100** and **3310** for base and api access MarinaDB data respectively.

 3. **Subdomain and DNS configuration for API access**
-    - Create a challenger A record in DNS owned by me and the challenger.lugaronline.com subdomain.
+    - Create an A record with **challenger** as a name in DNS owned by me and the **challenger.lugaronline.com** subdomain.

 4. **Database**
-   - Import data downloaded from [https://www.correosdemexico.gob.mx/SSLServicios/ConsultaCP/Descarga.aspx](https://www.correosdemexico.gob.mx/SSLServicios/ConsultaCP/Descarga.aspx) into a table called zip_codes within the MarinaDB engine.
-The migration files are duly created within app/databas/migrations.
+   - Import data downloaded from [https://www.correosdemexico.gob.mx/SSLServicios/ConsultaCP/Descarga.aspx](https://www.correosdemexico.gob.mx/SSLServicios/ConsultaCP/Descarga.aspx) into a table called **zip_codes** within the MarinaDB engine.
 5. **Response time tests**
-   - The times tested on the https://reqbin.com/ site do not exceed 200ms in most cases.
+   - The times tested on the https://reqbin.com/ site do not exceed **200ms** in most cases.

 6. **Resources**